ralflorent/namefully/readme.md

 other words, the most basic and typical case is a name that looks like this:
 `John Smith`, where `John` is the first name and `Smith`, the last name.

-**IMPORTANT**: Keep in mind that the order of appearance matters and can be altered through configured parameters, which we will be seeing later on.
-By default, the order of appearance is as shown above and will be used as a basis for future examples and use cases.
+**IMPORTANT**: *Keep in mind that the order of appearance matters and can be* *altered through configured parameters.
+By default, the order of appearance is* *as shown above and will be used as a basis for future examples and use cases.*

 Once imported, all that is required to do is to create an instance of `Namefully` and the rest will follow.